EXPLQIT/r.drumkit_scraper/README.md

 ```sh
   download_directory = r'YOUR\LOCATION\GOES\HERE'
   ```
+## Update:

+In the updated version (infinitedrumkits_scraper(update).py) -
+  - It'll now prompt the user for the category (hot, top, new, rising, etc)
+  - It can process more urls.
+  - The 'top' category has a time filter (hour, day, week, month, year, & all) so you can narrow the scraper down to the specific time.
+  - The console is a little less spammy now as well.

+      ** Important Notes **

+      The 'downloaded_urls.log' has changed to 'processed_urls.log', so what I would recommend is to rename the 'downloaded_urls.log' to 'processed_urls.log' in the directory of your exported downloads.
+      Otherwise it'll attempt to download everything that you've already downloaded.

+      Make sure to also update: (the '//' is necessary)

+      ```sh
+       download_directory = 'YOURE//PATH//GOES//HERE'
+        ```

 # Notes:

 - If you stop the script for whatever reason and run the script again, it wont download previously downloaded packs.
 A downloaded_urls.txt file will be created upon running the script for the first time, it'll log the links that'll already be downloaded so I wouldn't delete the download_urls.txt file unless you want it to re-download all the packs again.